 Founded in 1999, SurveyMonkey has established its reputation as a robust and reliable survey tool.
 They enable their users to create surveys that can capture and analyze large volumes of data.

 Typeform vs. SurveyMonkey?
 Here are a couple of the most important differences.

 When it comes to pricing, SurveyMonkey offers separate Individual and Team plans.

 One of the major downsides is that there’s only one plan that allows you to be billed monthly – Standard Individual Plan starting at $39/month.
 The rest of them are billed annually and range from $38 to $99 per month for Individual Plans and $30 to $75 per month for Business Plans (3 users minimum).

 Note that the only monthly plan has a limitation of just 1,000 responses after which you’ll be charged an additional $0.15 per response.

 This pricing comparison shows that SurveyMonkey is slightly more expensive than Typeform and significantly more expensive than LeadQuizzes.
 In fact, it might not be the most viable option if you’re not ready to commit to an annual subscription or if you’re an individual and not a team.

 Note that they also have a Free Plan, but similarly to Typeform, it has serious limitations (10 questions, 100 responses, limited features).
 On the other hand, LeadQuizzes offers a limited-time free trial that gives you unlimited features.

 Strong focus on data analysis

 Unlike LeadQuizzes and Typeform, SurveyMonkey doesn’t have a strong focus on aesthetics.
-So, it might not be your first choice when it comes to creating beautiful and well-designed quizzes and forms that will engage your audience and become viral on social media.
+So, it might not be your first choice as LeadQuizzes survey builder that lets you engage your audience and create content that can become viral on social media